Cardinal-Space-Mining/csm-sim/README.md

 # CSM Sim
 This repo contains simulation configurations for both Gazebo and Isaac Sim (see other branches), as well as robot descriptions.
-This is the base branch.
-Do not change it.
-It is meant for basing other versions of robot description off of!
+This branch contains config files used for the `robot_state_publisher` for **LANCE-1** (2024-2025).
+Check other branches to used the similation packages.